Gisela Marziotta

-Gisela Marziotta (born 19 March 1975) is an Argentine journalist, writer and politician, who is currently a member of the Argentine Chamber of Deputies representing the Autonomous City of Buenos Aires since 2020 for the Frente de Todos coalition.
+Gisela Marziotta (born 19 March 1975) is an Argentine journalist, writer, and politician.
+She served as a member of the Argentine Chamber of Deputies representing the Autonomous City of Buenos Aires from 2020 to 2025.

 Early life and education

 Marziotta was born on 19 March 1975 in Bahía Blanca.
 Her family moved to Buenos Aires when she was 2 years old.
 She studied journalism at Taller Escuela Agencia and political science at the University of Buenos Aires.
 In the 90s she began her political involvement in the Radical Civic Union.

 Political career

 Marziotta was the 5th candidate in the Buenos Aires City Unidad Porteña list to the Argentine Chamber of Deputies in the 2017 legislative election.
 The list received 21.74% of the popular vote, and Marziotta was not elected; however, on 23 December 2019, Daniel Filmus (the first candidate in the list) stepped down from his seat in order to be appointed as Secretary of Malvinas Affairs in the Alberto Fernández administration, and Marziotta was sworn in accordingly in Filmus's place.
 She took office on 29 January 2020.

 In the 2019 Buenos Aires city election, Marziotta was the Deputy Chief of Government candidate in the Frente de Todos ticket, under Matías Lammens.
 The ticket received 35.07% of the popular vote, trailing behind the winning Juntos por el Cambio ticket of Horacio Rodríguez Larreta and Diego Santilli.